tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/高级配置/Response Header 配置_intl_en.md

 <thead>
 <tr>
 <th style="width:230px">Header Parameter</th>
-<th>Description</th>
+<th>Note</th>
 </tr>
 </thead>
 <tbody><tr>
 <td>Access-Control-Allow-Origin</td>
-<td>It specifies which domains can access the resource.
+<td>Cross-origin permission-related header, which specifies the domain allowed to access resources.
 Up to 10 domains can be configured.
-For the request whose host is added to this list, the corresponding value will be filled in to the response header.
+If a source request host is configured as a header parameter value, it will be filled in to the response header.
 You can also set it as `*` to allow all domains to access resources.
-For more information, please see <a href="#acao">Access-Control-Allow-Origin Match Mode Introduction</a>.<br>You can enter wildcard `*`, domain names, and IPs. `http://` or `https://` must be contained (E.g., `http://test.com,http://1.1.1.1`).
-Please separate multiple ones with `,`, and up to 66 entries are supported. </td>
+For more information, please see <a href="#acao">Access-Control-Allow-Origin Match Mode Description</a>.<br>The wildcard `*`, domain names, and IPs are supported. `http://` or `https://` must be contained.
+Please separate multiple ones with `,`, and up to 66 entries are supported.
+E.g., `http://test.com,http://1.1.1.1`. </td>
 </tr>
 <tr>
 <td>Access-Control-Allow-Methods</td>